Improved Factorized Neural Transducer Model For text-only Domain Adaptation: Abstract

 \section{Abstract}

-End-to-end models, such as the neural Transducer, have been successful in integrating acoustic and linguistic information jointly to achieve excellent recognition performance.
-However, adapting these models with text-only data is challenging.
-Factorized neural Transducer (FNT) aims to address this issue by introducing a separate vocabulary decoder to predict the vocabulary, which can effectively perform traditional text data adaptation.
+Adapting End-to-End ASR models to out-of-domain datasets with text data is challenging.
+Factorized neural Transducer (FNT) aims to address this issue by introducing a separate vocabulary decoder to predict the vocabulary.
 Nonetheless, this approach has limitations in fusing acoustic and language information seamlessly.
 Moreover, a degradation in word error rate (WER) on the general test sets was also observed, leading to doubts about its overall performance.
-In response to this challenge, we present an improved factorized neural Transducer (IFNT) model structure designed to comprehensively integrate acoustic and language information while enabling effective text adaptation.
-We evaluate the performance of our proposed methods through in-domain experiments on GigaSpeech and out-of-domain experiments adapting to EuroParl, TED-LIUM, and Medical datasets.
-After text-only adaptation, IFNT yields $7.9\%$ to $28.5\%$ relative WER improvements over the standard neural Transducer with shallow fusion, and relative WER reductions ranging from $1.6\%$ to $8.2\%$ on the three test sets compared to the FNT model.
+In response to this challenge, we present the improved factorized neural Transducer (IFNT) model structure designed to comprehensively integrate acoustic and language information while enabling effective text adaptation.
+We assess the performance of our proposed method on English and Mandarin datasets.
+The results indicate that IFNT not only surpasses the neural Transducer and FNT in baseline performance in both scenarios but also exhibits superior adaptation ability compared to FNT.
+On source domains, IFNT demonstrated statistically significant accuracy improvements, achieving a relative enhancement of $1.2\%$ to $2.8\%$ in baseline accuracy compared to the neural Transducer.
+On out-of-domain datasets, IFNT shows relative WER(CER) improvements of up to $30.2\%$ over the standard neural Transducer with shallow fusion, and relative WER(CER) reductions ranging from $1.1\%$ to $2.8\%$ on test sets compared to the FNT model.\blfootnote{$\ast$ Corresponding author}